What’s the Difference Between CPU Fan And CPU OPT Fan?

 CPU Fan Header On Motherboard

-If the connected devices are similar, then you can swap them anytime.
+If the connected devices are comparable, then you can swap them anytime.

-But if the connections are separate, such as when linking fans and pumps from AIOs, then it is suggested to plug the fan to the main CPU_FAN header for less confusing diagnostics.
+But if the connections are separate, such as when linking fans and pumps from AIOs, then it is suggested to plug the fan to the primary CPU_FAN header for less perplexing diagnostics.

 What About The Other Fan Headers On The Motherboard?

 CHA_FAN and SYS_FAN are designated for chassis fans and system fans correspondingly.
-These are allocated for more customizable or robust fans.
+These are allocated for more flexible or durable fans.

-It is nice to note that even though these headers have individual labels, you can actually mix and match compatible hardware between them.
+It is gratifying to note that even though these headers have individual labels, you can actually mix and match compatible hardware between them.

-Simply ensure that the devotees in the case are constructed and positioned to offer the utmost airflow required for your computer.
+Simply ensure that the fans in the case are built and positioned to provide the optimal airflow necessary for your computer.

 You Might Like These Too